PipedreamHQ/pipedream/components/aws/sources/new-emails-sent-to-ses-catch-all-domain/README.md

 ## AWS Resources

-This source creates at least 3 AWS resources when activated:
+This source creates at least 4 AWS resources when activated:

 1. An SNS topic
+2. An S3 bucket where your incoming email will be stored
-2. An SES receipt rule tied to your default receipt rule set, which routes all inbound email to the SNS topic
+3. An SES receipt rule tied to your default receipt rule set, which routes all inbound email to the SNS topic
-3. A subscription for your SNS topic, which directs messages to the source's HTTP endpoint.
+4. A subscription for your SNS topic, which directs messages to the source's HTTP endpoint.
-4. If no active rule set is available in the AWS account, the event source will create it first
+5. If no active rule set is available in the AWS account, the event source will create it first

 When you delete the source, it deletes these resources from your AWS account